AWS GuardDuty

 Fetch Event Field Mapping

-As a system integration, the AWS GuardDuty integration has some pre-configured field mappings for default field mapping.
+The AWS GuardDuty system integration includes pre-configured field mappings for the default event source.

 Main Event JSON Path: $.findings